Martchus/syncthingtray/README.md

 * If you're happy how Syncthing is started on your system so far just tell Syncthing Tray to connect to your currently running Syncthing instance in the settings.
-If you're currently starting Syncthing via systemd you might consider enabling the systemd integration in the settings (see section *Use of systemd*).
+If you're currently starting Syncthing via systemd you might consider enabling the systemd integration in the settings (see section *Configuring systemd integration*).
 * If you would like Syncthing Tray to take care of starting Syncthing for you, you can use the Syncthing launcher available in the settings.
     * The Windows builds provided in the release section on GitHub come with a built-in version of Syncthing which you can consider to use.
 Keep in mind that automatic updates of Syncthing are not possible this way.
-    * In any case you can simply point the launcher to the binary of Syncthing (which you have to install separately).
+    * In any case you can simply point the launcher to the binary of Syncthing (which you have to download/install separately).
 * It is also possible to let Syncthing Tray connect to a Syncthing instance running on a different machine.

 ## Screenshots